 - Add-ons using code minifiers or obfuscators, like uglifyJS or Google Closure Compiler.

-- Add-ons that generate a single-file from various other files, for example using browserify.
+- Add-ons that generate a single-file from various other files, for example using browserify or webpack.

 - When using any other custom tool that take two or more files, apply pre-processing, and generate file(s) that are included in the add-on.